apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 Option | Description
 ------ | -----------
-health | The provenance reporting state, active threads, whether or not it has bulletins and any validation errors. bulletins | A list of all the current bulletins (if there are any). stats | The current stats of the instance.
+health | The instance reporting state, active threads, whether or not it has bulletins and any validation errors. bulletins | A list of all the current bulletins (if there are any). stats | The current stats of the instance.
 This including but not limited to bytes read/written and FlowFiles sent/transferred.